lgimeneza/skylab-bootcamp-201804/staff/lgimeneza/auction-app/README.md

 ## Functional description

-### This project explores how to do an Isomorphic Server Side Rendering App with React + Redux combine it with events on client side with socket.io [HotAuctionsDemoApp](https://intense-plains-98825.herokuapp.com/)
+### This project explores how to do an Isomorphic Server Side Rendering App with React + Redux combine it with events on client side with socket.io [HotAuctions Demo App](https://intense-plains-98825.herokuapp.com/)
 <br>

 ![](docs/images/use-case.png)